DPDK/dpdk/doc/guides/nics/ice.rst

   Released DDP package files contain a 5-level hierarchy (4-levels usable), with increased fan-out at the lower 3 levels e.g. 64 at levels 2 and 3, and 256 or more at the leaf-node level.

+* the number of levels can be reduced by setting the driver parameter ``tm_sched_levels`` to a lower value.
+  This scheme will reduce in software the number of editable levels, but will not affect the fan-out from each level.

 For more details on how to configure a Tx scheduling hierarchy, please refer to the ``rte_tm`` `API documentation <https://doc.dpdk.org/api/rte__tm_8h.html>`_.